chpc-tech-eval/scc/tutorial0/README.md

 ### Mouse and Keyboard Capture

-When you click inside a running vm, VirtualBox will **capture** your mouse and keyboard, meaning your inputs go to the VM and not your host machine.
+When you click inside a running VM, VirtualBox will **capture** your mouse and keyboard, meaning your inputs go to the VM and not your host machine.

 To release your mouse and keyboard back to your host machine, press the **Host Key**.
 By default this is: